 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 In my opinion, Thanksgiving should be changed up periodically.
 I’m not talking about anything radical, but instead, using the basics in a new way.

 On my table, sweet potatoes are always present in some form, but I like to have variations.
-Dessert has enough added sugar and sweet potatoes have enough natural sugars that I see no reason to add any more.
+Dessert has enough added sugar, and sweet potatoes have enough natural sugars that I see no reason to add any more.
 Instead of brown sugar and marshmallows, I want to taste the sweet potatoes themselves.

 This casserole brings out the sweet potato flavor with a homemade chipotle butter.
 No flavor masks the other.
 Instead, they create perfect harmony.